zacharyfmarion/AngularFire-Auth-Example/readme.md

 ![Image of TODOMVC](AngularFire_screenshot.png)

-Example of a todo app built with AngularFire for authentication and data storage.
+### Instructions

 Install dependences with `npm install`.
 Specify "semantic" as a folder in the root directory when asked.
+Then `cd semantic` and run `gulp build`.
+Fire up a server and you've got yourself a todo app.

 ### About / Using